-8. Construction works will be undertaken in accordance with best practice and relevant guidance to prevent any deterioration of water quality and disturbance to bird species, as set out in the preliminary CEMP.
-These measures will be integrated in full into the final CEMP by the eventual contractor as a means of effective implementation of all measures.
-This plan shall provide details of intended construction practice for the development, including hours of working, noise management measures, surface water management proposals, the management of construction traffic and off-site disposal of construction waste.

-Reason: In the interests of public safety, protection of ecology and residential amenity.

-9. The undertaker shall monitor queuing time / delays at each works location on the N25 and record traffic flows on the local road network at locations to be agreed with the planning authority.
+- 8. Construction works shall be undertaken in accordance with best practice and relevant guidance to prevent any deterioration of water quality and disturbance to bird species, as set out in the preliminary Construction Environmental Management Plan (CEMP).
+These measures shall be integrated in full into the final CEMP by the eventual contractor as a means of effective implementation of all measures.
+This plan shall provide details of intended construction practice for the proposed development, including hours of working, noise management measures, surface water management proposals, the management of construction traffic and off-site disposal of construction waste.
+Reason: In the interest of public safety, the protection of ecology and - The undertaker shall monitor queuing time/delays at each works location on the N25 and record traffic flows on the local road network at locations to be agreed with the planning authority.
 Such monitoring information shall be provided in a report to the planning authority on a weekly basis.